ppeble/emissary-ingress.dev/content/en/docs/3.9/howtos/tracing-datadog.md

 ## 4. Generate some requests

-Use `curl` to generate a few requests to an existing $productName$ mapping.
+Use `curl` to generate a few requests to an existing Emissary mapping.
 You may need to perform many requests, since only a subset of random requests are sampled and instrumented with traces.

 ```
 $ curl -L $AMBASSADOR_IP/httpbin/ip